OpenZeppelin/cairo-contracts/CONTRIBUTING.md

 4. Run tests, linter, etc. This can be done by running local continuous integration and make sure it passes.

     ```bash
-    pytest
+    tox
-    # stop the build if there are Python syntax errors or undefined names
+    # stop the build if there are Markdown documentation errors
-    flake8 . --count --select=E9,F63,F7,F82 --show-source --statistics
-    # exit-zero treats all errors as warnings.
-The GitHub editor is 127 chars wide
-    flake8 . --count --exit-zero --max-complexity=10 --max-line-length=127 --statistics
+    tox -e lint
     ```

 5. Go to [github.com/OpenZeppelin/cairo-contracts](https://github.com/OpenZeppelin/cairo-contracts) in your web browser and issue a new pull request.